 At the base of selected trees is an individual plaque bearing the name and details of each of the 695 members of the Regiment who have died on overseas service.
 The Contemplation Building provides a place for contemplation and remembrance.
 The building is used for community remembrance activities on Anzac Day, anniversaries of Battle Honours, campaigns and unit birthdays.
 On its forecourt, at the base of the flagpole, is a plaque commemorating those men who died while training in Australia.

 A BBQ area, Diggers' Rest, is a popular social gathering point for many activities.
-Group bookings are arranged through Secretary RARA (Qld); details (Booking Form) here.
+Group bookings are arranged through Secretary RARA (Qld).

-Since the official opening in November 1998, over 10,000 people have attended on special days and individual visits.
+Since the official opening in November 1998, many thousands of people have attended on special days and individual visits.

 The Walk's maintenance is the responsibility of RAR Association (Qld) which is lead by the appointed Curator Paul (Wombat) Gallagher.
 Until recently, the long time Curator was Kiwi Gibbons; Kiwi and his wife Margaret Gibbons, OAM have tended the Walk from its inception.